How To Add Charts And Graphs To WordPress

 When creating your CSV data file, make sure that:

-- Your second row includes the series type (e.g. boolean, datetime, etc.)
+- Your second row includes the series type (e.g. number, date, etc.)

-If you are unsure about how to format your data CSV, simply download the sample file provided with the plugin.
+If you are unsure about how to format your data CSV, just use the sample spreadsheet supplied with the plugin.

 Upload CSV File From Computer

-The plugin will now import your data from the CSV file and display it using the graph/chart type chosen …
+The plugin will now import the data from the CSV file and display it using the graph/chart type you have chosen …

 Upload CSV File From The Web